chocolatey/choco-wiki/Security.md

 1. Starting with v0.10.0, users can supply [runtime checksums](https://github.com/chocolatey/choco/issues/112) so they are not required to just trust what the package supplies (or in the case a package has missing or incorrect checksums).
 1. Starting with v0.10.1, Chocolatey will detect whether an SSL/TLS download is available and automatically switch to that for more security.
 1. Choco will not allow you to push to the community package repository without using SSL/TLS (HTTPS).
 This reduces DNS poisoning issues and discovery of your Community repository API key.
-1. When you host internal packages, those packages can embed software and/or point to internal shares.
-You are not subject to software distribution rights like the packages on the community feed, so you can create packages that are more reliable and secure.
+1. When hosting internal packages, those packages can embed software and/or point to internal shares.
+Non-public packages are not subject to software distribution rights like the packages on the community feed, so you can create packages that are more reliable and secure.
 See [[What are Chocolatey Packages|GettingStarted#what-are-chocolatey-packages]] for more details.
-1. Chocolatey is run by a US-based company.
+1. Chocolatey is run by a US-based Delaware Corporation named Chocolatey Software.

 ## Chocolatey binaries and the Chocolatey package

-The binary `choco.exe` can be trusted (at least as far as you trust the Chocolatey maintainers, RealDimensions Software, LLC, and Chocolatey Software, Inc).
+The binary `choco.exe` can be trusted (at least as far as you trust the Chocolatey maintainers, Chocolatey Software, Inc, and formerly RealDimensions Software, LLC).

 *  **Starting with 0.9.10.0**, both the binaries and the PowerShell scripts are Authenticode signed.
 This certificate is only held by the lead Chocolatey maintainer (Rob).
 This provides quite a bit of trust that you are getting Chocolatey from the source and as intended.